MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 5 - [Optional] Text and Fonts in Pygame.md

 * `midright`
 * `center`

-The following can be assigned to an integer, representing either an x-coordinate or a y-coordinate.
+The following can be assigned to an integer, representing either an x-coordinate or y-coordinate.

 * `top`
 * `left`